 For example, imagine you default on a recourse style mortgage.
 The lender will seize and sell your house, but if that doesn't cover the value of the loan, you'll owe them the difference.

-If you want quick cash, nonrecourse loans are a great option.
-Just remember that they sometimes come with higher interest rates, usually at least 10%.
+If you want quick cash, non-recourse loans are a great option.
+Just remember that they sometimes come with higher interest rates.

-Non recourse stock loans are like any other non recourse loan, but you put stocks up as collateral.
-You would hand over a stock or group of stocks to the lender, and they give you a portion (usually around 50 to 60%) of the stocks’ value in the form of a loan.
-If you fail to pay the loan back, the lender keeps your stocks.
+Non-recourse stock loans are like any other non-recourse loan, but you put stocks up to secure the loan.
+You would hand over shares to the lender, and they give you a portion (usually around 50 to 60%) of the stocks' value in the form of a loan.
+If you fail to pay the loan back, the lender keeps your shares.

-A nonrecourse stock loan is a great way to take advantage of the value of your stock portfolio without actually selling any stocks.
-For example, let’s say you have a healthy stock portfolio worth $100,000 and you expect it to keep growing in value, but you’re in need of fast cash.
-A nonrecourse stock loan gives you access to that $100,000 without actually selling your stock.
+A non-recourse stock loan is a great way to take advantage of the value of your stock portfolio without actually selling any stocks.
+For example, let's say you have a healthy stock portfolio worth $100,000 and you expect it to keep growing in value, but you're in need of fast cash.
+A non-recourse stock loan gives you access to a portion of that $100,000 without actually selling your stock.

 Then when you pay the loan back, usually in two to three years, you get your stocks back.
-Keep in mind that the lender will keep any dividends the stocks paid during the loan period, but the value of those dividends is discounted from the amount you owe.
+Keep in mind that the lender will keep any dividends the stocks paid during the loan period.

-But you don’t have to take your stops back if you don’t want to.
+At loan maturity, you don't have to take your shares back if you don't want to.
 You have a few other options:

-That’s our stock nonrecourse loan definition.
-They’re simple.
-And they’re a great option for those of you with healthy stock portfolios and a need for cash.
+That's our stock non-recourse loan definition.
+They're simple.
+And they're a great option for people with healthy stock portfolios and a need for cash.